 Cancer progression and novel treatments

 MR is a method that uses genetic variation to evaluate causal relationships; it has shown promise for correctly predicting outcomes of clinical trials.
-We will extend this method, which has been used primarily to establish effects on cancer incidence, to evaluate therapeutic effects on progression and survival after diagnosis.
+We are extending this method, which has been used primarily to establish effects on cancer incidence, to evaluate therapeutic effects on progression and survival after diagnosis.

-We will also improve treatment decision-making through systematic biomarker discovery of disease prognosis and response to therapy.
-This will be achieved within relevant peripheral and biopsy tissues using state-of-the-art molecular profiling and machine learning techniques.
+We are also improving treatment decision-making through systematic biomarker discovery of disease prognosis and response to therapy.
+This is achieved within relevant peripheral and biopsy tissues using state-of-the-art molecular profiling and machine learning techniques.

 An image of lots of packets of tablets